iwane021/API-Service-Laravel-with-CURL/README.md

 ```

 ## Another option to use in PHP :

-You can copy some script on file `ApiService.php` and put to your class, for example :
+Copy part of script on file `ApiService.php` and put to your class, for example :

 ```
 public function query(array $params) {